wdv4758h/pip-accel/README.rst

 -------------------------

 The way pip-accel works is not very intuitive but it is very effective.
-Below is an overview of the control flow.
+Below is a conceptual overview of the control flow.
 Once you take a look at the code you'll notice that the steps below are all embedded in a loop that retries several times.
 This is mostly because of step 2 (downloading the source distributions).

-1. Run ``pip install --download=... --no-index -r requirements.txt`` to unpack source distributions available in the local source index.
-This is the first step because pip-accel should accept `requirements.txt` files as input but it will manually install dependencies from cached binary distributions (without using pip or easy_install):
+1. Run ``pip install --no-index --find-links=... -r requirements.txt`` to unpack the required source and/or wheel distributions available in the local cache.
+This is the first step because pip-accel should support the same command line interface that pip does (including things like requirements files) but it will manually install dependencies from cached binary distributions (without using pip or easy_install):

-  - If the command succeeds it means all dependencies are already available as downloaded source distributions.
-We'll parse the verbose pip output of step 1 to find the direct and transitive dependencies (names and versions) defined in `requirements.txt` and use them as input for step 3.
+  - If the command succeeds it means all dependencies are already available as downloaded source and/or wheel distributions.
+We determine the direct and transitive dependencies (names and versions) reported by pip and use them as input for step 3.
 Go to step 3.

   - If the command fails it probably means not all dependencies are available as local source distributions yet so we should download them.
 Go to step 2.

-2. Run ``pip install --download=... -r requirements.txt`` to download missing source distributions to the download cache:
+2. Run ``pip download --dest=... -r requirements.txt`` to download missing source and/or wheel distributions to the local index:

-  - If the command fails it means that pip encountered errors while scanning PyPI_, scanning a distribution website, downloading a source distribution or unpacking a source distribution.
+  - If the command fails it means that pip encountered errors while scanning PyPI_, scanning a distribution website, downloading a distribution or unpacking a distribution.
 Usually these kinds of errors are intermittent so retrying a few times is worth a shot.
 Go to step 2.

-  - If the command succeeds it means all dependencies are now available as local source distributions; we don't need the network anymore!
+  - If the command succeeds it means all dependencies are now available as local source and/or wheel distributions; we don't need the network anymore!
     Go to step 1.

 3. Run ``python setup.py bdist_dumb --format=gztar`` for each dependency that
-   doesn't have a cached binary distribution yet (taking version numbers into account).
+   was downloaded as a source distribution and doesn't have a cached binary distribution yet (taking version numbers into account).
 Go to step 4.

-4. Install all dependencies from binary distributions based on the list of direct and transitive dependencies obtained in step 1.
-We have to do these installations manually because easy_install nor pip support binary ``*.tar.gz`` distributions.
+4. Install all dependencies from wheel and/or cached binary distributions based on the list of direct and transitive dependencies obtained in step 1.
+We perform the installation of binary installations manually because easy_install and pip don't support binary ``*.tar.gz`` distributions.

 Contact
 -------